Majestic Masada

 While on our way to discover the secrets of the Dead Sea region and the healing properties of the Dead Sea, we stopped for a few hours at Masada.
-The 2000 year old fortification once housed King Herod’s palace, with its 3 rock terraces, overlooking the Dead Sea.
+The 2000-year-old fortification once housed King Herod’s palace, with its 3 rock terraces, overlooking the Dead Sea.
+This Majestic fortress is open all days of the year for visitors.

 The ruins of this great fortification were at one time the palace of King Herod and later when it was used as the last Jewish strongholds against the Romans in 70 AD.